Chapter 2: Safety and Traffic, Section 2: Traffic

 - Routinely inspect temporary pedestrian facilities for compliance.

 - Construction staff needs to complete the job-related temporary pedestrian facilities training within 6 months of assignment to inspect or administer contracts if they have not taken the online training within the previous 3 years.
-In addition, it is recommended that construction field staff take the online training every 3 years as a refresher.
-To sign up for the training, submit a training request in Staff Central for this course by following the instructions at:
+In addition, it is recommended that Construction field staff take the online training every 3 years as a refresher.
+To sign up for the training, submit a training request in Staff Central for this course by following the instructions on the Division of Construction's How to Request Training intranet page.

 Construction Manual Chapters